Paula Hentz to Depart Stetson

 “Once a Hatter, always a Hatter”.
 Couldn’t be happier to say this as a Stetson Alumna.

 April 5th, 2024 marked a new day for study abroad at Stetson University.
-The WORLD David and Leighan Center for International Learning, hosted their inaugural conference here in Deland.
+WORLD: The David and Leighan Center for International Learning, hosted their inaugural state conference here in Deland.
 Attendees and presenters from all over Florida came together to enjoy the fruits of their labor from their time studying abroad.
 Neighboring schools like University of North Florida, University of South Florida, University of Central Florida and Embry Riddle Aeronautical University, came together to host the Lessons from Abroad Conference.

 Shaun O. Smith and pal present at the Florida Lessons from Abroad Conference